anishEgov/digit3/docs/Architecture/Infrastructure.md

 # Infrastructure Architecture: Secure Microservices Platform

+🚧 **Work in Progress**
+_This architecture and documentation are actively being refined.
+Contributions and suggestions are welcome._

 ## 1. Overview
 This document outlines the technical infrastructure of a secure, scalable, and cloud-native microservices platform.
 The architecture ensures modular deployment, traffic management, observability, and data handling across different subnets.